sudo-kraken/multiplatform-terraform-module-actions/modules/vsphere-ubuntu/README.md

 In detail, the module performs the following tasks:

-- Generates SSH key pairs for passwordless authentication.
+- Generates SSH key pairs for password-less authentication.
 - Retrieves essential information about the vSphere environment using data sources.
 - Provisions an Ubuntu 22.04 virtual machine with specified configurations.
 - Configures post-deployment tasks, including waiting for cloud-init to complete, copying SSH keys, and running remote-exec commands.